Kristina01111000/Drws_site/README.md

 	- see if meta tags can be hidden
 	- put in categories instead
 	- look to see if they can be hidden or if we mark them some other way for admins, not for users -> unlisted?
+		- put them in an unlisted category after their have been un visibled
+	- all posts should have comments turned off
+	- hide time of publishing from users